 Only forty men, including five Indians from Baja California and Friars Serra and Crespí, remained in Monterey Bay.
 450 miles south, in San Diego, another twenty-three men were busy with the development of the first settlement.
 Both groups of early European settlers would have to wait another year before receiving aid and supplies from Mexico.

-Captain Fages builds the Presidio of Monterey
+Pedro Fages builds the Presidio of Monterey

 Unlike the easygoing Portolá, Governor Pedro Fages was a despotic ruler.
 He imposed strict discipline on his men, obliging them to work on Sundays and even under heavy rains from the winter of 1770 until the spring of 1771.
 In late June 1771, Fages sent a letter and a map of the new fort to the Viceroy of Mexico, Carlos de Croix, informing him that the Presidio of Monterey had been completed.
 The work had been done but the Spanish soldiers under his command felt dispirited and considered Fages a tyrant.

-Soldiers’ complaints pushed Fr.
-Serra to confront Fages, reminding him that, as a Christian, he had to observe a sabbath and let his men rest on Sundays.
+Soldiers’ complaints pushed Father Serra to confront Fages, reminding him that, as a Christian, he had to observe a sabbath and let his men rest on Sundays.
 Relationships between Serra and Fages would soon deteriorate.
 Some of the Spanish soldiers of the Monterey Presidio began raping the Indian women and taking them as concubines.
 After Serra’s urgent complaints, some of these excessive behaviors were punished but sexual abuses continued.

 The second Mission is moved to Carmel Valley